nhoizey/11ty-reduced-test-cases/README.md

 > 11ty-reduced-test-cases@1.0.0 build
 > eleventy

--> This is the title of the page that is not generated <- Wrote 0 files in 0.08 seconds (v0.11.1)
+-> This is the title of the page that is generated <- -> This is the title of the draft that is not generated <- Writing _site/index.html from ./src/index.md.
+Wrote 1 file in 0.15 seconds (v0.11.1)
 ```